benhvt/PostClusteringDifferenceTesting/README.md

-    -   `power_dip_delta.csv`: statistical power of the multimodality test as a function of mean differences $\delta$ between the two modes of a 2-components gaussian mixture.
+    -   `power_dip_delta.csv`: statistical power of the multimodality test as a function of mean differences $\delta$ between the two modes of a 2-components Gaussian mixture.
-    -   `power_SI_2cl_delta.csv`: statistical power of the selective test as a function of mean differences $\delta$ between between the two modes of a 2-components gaussian mixture when $2$ clusters are estimated.
+    -   `power_SI_2cl_delta.csv`: statistical power of the selective test as a function of mean differences $\delta$ between the two modes of a 2-components Gaussian mixture when $2$ clusters are estimated.
-    -   `power_SI_4cl_delta.csv`: statistical power of the selective test as a function of mean differences $\delta$ between between the two modes of a 2-components gaussian mixture when $4$ clusters are estimated
+    -   `power_SI_4cl_delta.csv`: statistical power of the selective test as a function of mean differences $\delta$ between the two modes of a 2-components Gaussian mixture when $4$ clusters are estimated
-    -   `power_merge_delta.csv`: statistical power of the merging test as a function of mean differences $\delta$ between between the two modes of a 2-components gaussian mixture when $4$ clusters are estimated
+    -   `power_merge_delta.csv`: statistical power of the merging test as a function of mean differences $\delta$ between the two modes of a 2-components Gaussian mixture when $4$ clusters are estimated

 ### applications-codes